 Nutty Chocolate Chip Cookies

-Note: This recipe is especially for kids with diabetes, but can be a nutritious part of almost anyone's diet.
+Note: This recipe is especially for teens with diabetes, but can be a nutritious part of almost anyone's diet.

 You can include cookies in your diabetic meal plan — just plan ahead and remember to eat in moderation.

 Prep time: 45 minutes

 - 2/3 c. light margarine, softened